-The white and rust-colored Hereford cow turned in an uncomfortable circle, drawing in a deep, cautious breath before lowering herself to the ground.
+The white-faced, rust-colored Hereford turned in an uncomfortable circle, drawing in a deep, cautious breath before lowering herself to the ground.
 Her quivering legs bent ungracefully beneath her pregnant belly as she descended down into the grass.
 Once situated, she remained still for a long moment, her large, dark, watery eyes staring off into nothingness.
 Beyond her, the wide expanse of meadow and mountains provided a picturesque backdrop to this otherwise unceremonious calving.

 “It’s okay, girl,” Travis whispered to the mother cow, as though to reassure her of his presence.
 As he’d explained to Ben earlier during their ride to push the herd to the next pasture, this was the start of calving season, and, barring any complications, human interaction during the birthing process was unnecessary.
 The calves dropped when they dropped, directly into the grass, without need for close monitoring from the herders.
 From there, mother cow took care of them.

 Ben had learned a lot in the past several hours about daily rotational grazing and in-pasture calving; how it was far safer, and healthier, than calving within an overcrowded, disease-infected corral.
 Travis treated all ranch operations with serious intent, and he had plenty of information to share about the daily tasks: maintaining the stables, the tack and feed, the water, the pastures, the fencing, the machinery.
 The most Ben could do was listen attentively, observe the demonstrations, and offer a helpful hand where he could.